Healy, Kansas: Education

-The community is served by Healy USD 468 public school district.
+The community is served by "Healy USD 468" public school district.
 Their mascot is "The Eagles", and offer volleyball, basketball and track, collaborating with Ransom, KS.
-Since the 2012-2013 season, the Healy High School basketball team holds a record of 5-97, and according to MaxPreps, is ranked as the second worst team in the state of Kansas, just ahead of the Kansas School for the Deaf in Olathe, as of the end of the 2015-2016 season.

-As of the 2022-2023 school year, Healy is the smallest public school in the state of Kansas, with an enrollment of 23 K-12 students, and only 10 high school students.
+As of the 2023-2024 school year, Healy is the smallest public school in the state of Kansas, and one of the smallest in the entire country, with an enrollment of 20 K-12 students, and only five high school students.

+On November 5, 2024 a public vote decided to the disorganization of "Healy USD 468" and merge into "Scott County USD 466" starting in fall 2025, 96 in favor, 43 against.